How much does a irrigation system cost in Chicago, IL?

 | Chicago Suburbs (Naperville, Schaumburg, Aurora) | Largest install volume; standard 6–10 zone systems; $3,500–$12,000; clay soil head selection critical; HOA turf standards often specify irrigation adequacy; smart controllers gaining rapid adoption; suburban water rates competitive with city; multi-zone systems with rain sensors standard |

-How to Control Irrigation System Costs in Chicago
+How to Keep Costs Down in Chicago, Illinois

 - Never skip winterization — Chicago's freeze damage cost dwarfs the $150–$250 annual blowout fee; scheduling winterization service in early October (before first hard freeze) locks in appointment availability; multi-year service contracts with irrigation companies often include discounts and priority scheduling